rreischke/OneCovariance/docs/api.rst

-This page details the methods and classes provided by the ``nautilus`` module.
+This page details the methods and classes provided by the ``OneCovariance`` module.

 ===================
 Top-Level Interface